Algebra tile

-Algebra tiles are mathematical manipulatives that allow students to better understand ways of algebraic thinking and the concepts of algebra.
+Algebra tiles, also known as Algetiles, or Variable Blocks, are mathematical manipulatives that allow students to better understand ways of algebraic thinking and the concepts of algebra.
 These tiles have proven to provide concrete models for elementary school, middle school, high school, and college-level introductory algebra students.
 They have also been used to prepare prison inmates for their General Educational Development (GED) tests.
 Algebra tiles allow both an algebraic and geometric approach to algebraic concepts.
 They give students another way to solve algebraic problems other than just abstract manipulation.
 The National Council of Teachers of Mathematics (NCTM) recommends a decreased emphasis on the memorization of the rules of algebra and the symbol manipulation of algebra in their Curriculum and Evaluation Standards for Mathematics.
 According to the NCTM 1989 standards "[r]elating models to one another builds a better understanding of each".

 Examples

 Solving linear equations using addition

 The linear equation $x-8=6$ can be modeled with one positive $x$ tile and eight negative unit tiles on the left side of a piece of paper and six positive unit tiles on the right side.
 To maintain equality of the sides, each action must be performed on both sides.
 For example, eight positive unit tiles can be added to both sides.
 Zero pairs of unit tiles are removed from the left side, leaving one positive $x$ tile.
 The right side has 14 positive unit tiles, so $x=14$.